Michael Francis, Music Director

-Highly sought after as a guest conductor, Tyzik has appeared with the Boston Pops, Cincinnati Pops, Milwaukee Symphony, Pittsburgh Symphony, Toronto Symphony, Indianapolis Symphony, Philadelphia Orchestra and the Los Angeles Philharmonic.
-Tyzik made his UK Debut in 2010 with the Royal Scottish National Orchestra.
+Highly sought after as a guest conductor, Tyzik has appeared with the Boston Pops, Cincinnati Pops, Milwaukee Symphony, Pittsburgh Symphony, Toronto Symphony, Indianapolis Symphony, Philadelphia Orchestra and Los Angeles Philharmonic.
+Tyzik made his UK debut in 2010 with the Royal Scottish National Orchestra.

-In May 2007, the Harmonia Mundi Label released his recording of works by Gershwin with pianist Jon Nakamatsu and the RPO, which stayed in the Top 10 on the Billboard classical chart for over three months.
-Alex Ross of The New Yorker, called it “one of the snappiest Gershwin discs in years.”
+In May 2007, the Harmonia Mundi label released his recording of works by Gershwin with pianist Jon Nakamatsu and the RPO, which stayed in the Top 10 on the Billboard classical chart for over 3 months.
+Alex Ross of The New Yorker called it, “one of the snappiest Gershwin discs in years.”
 “His concert is the kind of thing that’s likely to give classical music a good name, perhaps even make it seem, dare I say, relevant,” writes John Pitcher of the Gannet News Service.

-As an accomplished composer and arranger, Tyzik has had his compositions recorded by the London Symphony Orchestra, Rochester Philharmonic Orchestra, and the Summit Brass, Erich Kunzel and the Cincinnati Pops Orchestra, Vancouver Symphony and Doc Severinsen with the Royal Philharmonic Orchestra in London.
-He has also produced and composed theme music for many of the major television networks, including ABC, NBC, HBO, and Cinemax, and released six of his own albums on Capitol, Polygram and Amherst Records.
+As an accomplished composer and arranger, Tyzik has had his compositions recorded by the London Symphony Orchestra, Rochester Philharmonic Orchestra, and Summit Brass, Erich Kunzel and Cincinnati Pops Orchestra, Vancouver Symphony, and Doc Severinsen with the Royal Philharmonic Orchestra in London.
+He has also produced and composed theme music for many of the major television networks, including ABC, NBC, HBO, and Cinemax and released six of his own albums on Capitol, Polygram and Amherst Records.

 A native of Hyde Park, New York, Tyzik began his life in music at nine years of age, when he first picked up a cornet.
-He studied both classical and jazz throughout high school, and went on to earn both his bachelor’s and master’s degrees from the Eastman School of Music, where he studied composition/arranging with Radio City Music Hall’s Ray Wright and jazz studies with Chuck Mangione.
+He studied both classical and jazz throughout high school and went on to earn both his bachelor’s and master’s degrees from the Eastman School of Music, where he studied composition and arranging with Radio City Music Hall’s Ray Wright and jazz studies with Chuck Mangione.
 Tyzik subsequently toured with Mangione as lead trumpet and worked on five Mangione recordings as a producer and performer from 1976 to 1981.